 Fatima al-Fihri herself became a student of the institution she had founded.
 Her diploma can still be seen in the university’s library, engraved on a wooden board.
 However, her thirst for knowledge was not quenched with a degree, instead, she kept on attending lectures at the university even later.

-With time, this centre of learning evolved to be a beacon of knowledge becoming the first-ever university to award degrees.
+With time, this centre of learning evolved to be a beacon of knowledge especially during the Islamic Golden Age.
 Al-Qarawiyyin attracted students from various parts of the globe, but not everyone was able to match the standards set by the university’s administration.

 The administration introduced a selection procedure in which the students had to be well versed in mathematics, astronomy, logic, and Islamic studies.